Harshit-Garg2/Community-Hero/README.md

 ## Vibe2Code Contest

-- This application was built entirely using aistudio for the purpose of sharing it in the Vibe2Code which reuired the users to code the problem statement using AI Studio.
+- This application was built entirely using aistudio for the purpose of sharing it in the Vibe2Code which required the developers to code the problem statement using AI Studio.

 ## Problem Statement